102.2. Catalog queries with TAP#

 Use the same query as above but convert the coordinates from degrees to radians,

-and rename the columns ra_radians
+and rename the columns ra_radians and dec_radians.

-Also retrieve the 2D sky distance between each object and the search coordinates as distance
+Also retrieve the 2D sky distance between each object and the search coordinates as distance.

 query = """SELECT RADIANS(coord_ra) AS ra_rad,